Glendale Third-Party Construction Site Accident Attorneys

 Construction is recognized as being among the most dangerous industries in the country, ranked as the second most dangerous job in California.
-Workers are continually faced with the dangers of equipment, unfinished electrical cables and wires, trip and fall hazards, and at risk of falling from heights.
-Regardless of the safety regulations enforced by the Occupational Safety and Hazard Administration (OSHA), construction workers are injured or killed on the job every single day in California.
+Workers are continually faced with the dangers of equipment, unfinished electrical cables and wires, trip-and-fall hazards, and the risk of falling from heights.
+Regardless of safety regulations enforced by the Occupational Safety and Health Administration (OSHA), construction workers are injured or killed on the job every single day in California.

-There are several different people you can find liable for a third-party construction accident, including equipment manufacturers, tool manufacturers, subcontractors, other drivers, utility providers or other parties.
-If you were seriously injured or you lost a loved one in a construction accident due to a third-party’s actions, then you should not hesitate to contact our Glendale construction accident injury attorneys at Aghabegian & Associates, PC, have the knowledge and over 40 years of combined experience to help evaluate the situation and hold those responsible accountable for their actions in civil court.
+There are several different people you can find liable for a third-party construction accident, including equipment manufacturers, tool manufacturers, subcontractors, other drivers, utility providers, or property owners.
+If you were seriously injured or you lost a loved one in a construction accident due to a third-party’s actions, then you should not hesitate to contact our Glendale construction accident injury attorneys at Aghabegian & Associates, PC.
+We have the knowledge and over 40 years of combined experience to help evaluate the situation and hold those responsible accountable for their actions in civil court.
 Speak to our experienced legal team in a free consultation by calling our office at (818) 507-4311.

 While many types of construction accidents can occur, OSHA has identified the top four causes of injury and death on job sites:

 Being struck by moving objects or equipment: Large equipment such as boom lifts, forklifts, bobcats, and many others pose a constant risk to workers on their feet.
 If drivers are unaware or distracted, it’s very easy for a worker to be injured in a collision.
 People working on higher levels or scaffolding must also be careful, as they may drop an object and cause someone below to suffer a near-fatal traumatic brain injury.

 Electrocution: Unfinished electrical systems pose the risk of thousands of volts being poured directly into a human body if workers are not careful, which is why electrocution is the fourth most common cause of injury and death on a job site.